dlee533/just-the-docs/docs/Amy-test.md

 ---

-This second quote, from [Walt Disney](https://www.brainyquote.com/quotes/walt_disney_131651?src=t_communication), talks about how the universal understanding of pictures.
+This second quote, from [Walt Disney](https://www.brainyquote.com/quotes/walt_disney_131651?src=t_communication), talks about the universal understanding of pictures.

 > Of all of our inventions for mass communication, pictures still speak the most universally understood language.